 It’s a small tablet.
 No, it’s gargantuan smartphone.
 Whatever and however you wanna describe it, the new ASUS FonePad Note FHD 6 is one fascinating phablet which we think is slated to be the affordable alternative for the upcoming SGN3.

 The six hundred pound gorilla in the room here is the concept behind the new FonePad Note which is undeniably inspired by the Galaxy Note lineup.
-We’ll look in to this aspect more closely in a separate post (Why FonePad Note makes sense), but for now let’s get acquainted with some of the stylus-touting device’s features.
+Let’s get acquainted with some of the stylus-touting device’s features.

-The ASUS FonePad Note is not something we’d consider as a premium device right on the onset, at least from the design standpoint that is.
-This is mainly due to the plastic make of the device which constitutes for a good portion of the device.
-There’s a silver-coated lining which runs on the side of the handset that separates the front and back portion, but even that doesn’t help in giving the FonePad Note an appealing look.
+The ASUS FonePad Note doesn’t look or feel like a premium device right on the onset, at least from the design standpoint that is.
+This is mainly due to the plastic make of the handset which makes up a good portion of the device.

 There’s a flap on the left side of the oversized handset that we mistook for the volume rocker.
 It houses the slots for the Micro-SIM card and Micro-SD card.
 Over to the other side is a trio of buttons for Power and Volume controls.